ember-learn/guides-source/guides/release/configuring-ember/debugging.md

 Ember.ENV.LOG_STACKTRACE_ON_DEPRECATION = true;
 ```

-### Implement an window error event listener to log all errors in production
+### Implement a window error event listener to log all errors in production

 ```javascript {data-filename=app/app.js}
 import fetch from 'fetch';